mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 - **MUI X Premium**: Same as MUI X Pro with priority over Pro and a 48 hours SLA for the first answer.
   - GitHub: this plan is not available yet
   - Emails: this plan is not available yet
-- **MUI X Premium Priority**: Same as MUI X Premium but with a 24 hours SLA for the first answer and a pre-screening in under 4 hours.
+- **MUI X Premium Priority**: Same as MUI X Premium but with a 24 hours SLA for the first answer.
   - GitHub: this plan is not available yet
   - Emails: this plan is not available yet